Cook Islands

 The first Europeans to arrive were the Spanish in 1595.

-Captain James Cook landed on Manuae Island in 1773 and 1777, giving it the name Hervey Island and claiming all the islands under the British crown.
-The name Hervey was then used for the entire group of southern islands.
+Captain James Cook landed on Manuae Island in 1773 and 1777, naming it Hervey Island and claiming all the islands under the British crown.

 The Cooks became a British protectorate in 1888 and then passed to New Zealand in 1901, until they assumed their present form of self-government in 1965..